-Whether you have been working for yourself or just are looking for some insights into the freelancer world, this article might help you achieve a career in freelancing.
+Whether you have been working for yourself or are just looking for some insights into the freelancer world, this article might help you achieve a career in freelancing.

 You can earn money in many different ways, either through a website, blog or freelance platform.
-Today it is so easy to sign up for any platform and begin your journey to becoming your own boss.
-However, though it may seem easy the brutal truth is that very few will win over the first months – unless you have a good plan and the mind in the right places.
+Today it is so easy to sign up to any platform and begin your journey to becoming your own boss.
+However, though it may seem easy, the brutal truth is that very few will win over the first months – unless you have a good plan and the mind in the right places.

 How I first started

-One evening in 2014 I decided to check out this website called Upwork, little did I know it would become one of my greatest platforms to build new clientships and most importantly a place where I could show off my writing skills.
+One evening in 2014 I decided to check out this website called Upwork, little did I know it would become one of my greatest platforms to build new clientships and most importantly, a place where I could show off my writing skills.